xmyoot/engr_portfolio/_projects/esp32-wroom-custom-board.md

 - Rapid firmware development for IoT prototypes and connected sensors
 - Teaching and demo platform for wireless microcontroller features
 - Integration platform for sensor nodes, actuators and peripheral driver development

-Repository / more
-- Schematic and board files: replace with your design repo link (e.g., https://github.com/your/repo)